Login with your Reed credentials to view all events.

 Tuesday, April 2, 2019 4:30pm

 3203 SE Woodstock Blvd, Portland, OR 97202, USA

 Do we have to choose between equality and prosperity?
 Many think that reducing economic inequality would require such heavy-handed interference with market forces that it would stifle economic growth.
 Heather Boushey, one of Washington’s most influential economic voices, insists nothing could be further from the truth.
 Presenting cutting-edge economics with journalistic verve, she shows how rising inequality has become a drag on growth and an impediment to a competitive United States marketplace for employers and employees alike.

 Heather Boushey is the president, CEO, and co-founder of the Washington Center for Equitable Growth, which was launched in 2013.
-She is one of the nation’s most influential voices on economic policy and a leading economist who focuses on the intersection of economic inequality, growth, and public policy.
+She is one of the nation’s most influential voices on economic policy and a leading economist who focuses on the intersection between economic inequality, growth, and public policy.
 Her latest book is Unbound: How Economic Inequality Constricts Our Economy and What We Can Do About It (Harvard University Press).

 Sponsored by the economics department.
 Free and open to the public.